Aussie Terms and Conditions for Supply of Goods and Services

 ii. waives its right to receive any notices Aussie is required to give the Customer under the PPSA (to the extent that the notice can be excluded) and includes any right to receive a notice under sections 95, 118(1)(b), 121(4), 123(2), 130, 132(3)(d), 132(4) and 135 of the PPSA and any Verification Statements.

 The Customer must not assign or transfer the Contract or any part of it to any other party without Aussie’s prior written consent.

-I. If the Customer
+a.
+If the Customer

-a. being an individual, at any time becomes bankrupt, or has a receiving order or administration order made against the Customer or makes any composition or arrangement with, or for the benefit of the Customer’s creditors, or makes any conveyance or assignment for the benefit of the Customer’s creditors or purports to do so, or any application is made under the relevant insolvency laws in force for sequestration of the Customer’s estate, or a trust deed is granted by the Customer on behalf of the Customer’s creditors; or
+i. being an individual, at any time becomes bankrupt, or has a receiving order or administration order made against the Customer or makes any composition or arrangement with, or for the benefit of the Customer’s creditors, or makes any conveyance or assignment for the benefit of the Customer’s creditors or purports to do so, or any application is made under the relevant insolvency laws in force for sequestration of the Customer’s estate, or a trust deed is granted by the Customer on behalf of the Customer’s creditors; or

 ii. being a company, passes a resolution, or the court makes an order that the company be wound up (not being a member’s winding up for the purpose of reconstruction or amalgamation) or if a receiver, or manager on behalf of a creditor, is be appointed, or if circumstances arise which entitle the court or a creditor to appoint a receiver or manager, of which entitle the court to make a winding-up order, then Aussie will:

-i. to reject the Order summarily by notice in writing without compensation to the Customer, or
+- to reject the Order summarily by notice in writing without compensation to the Customer, or

-ii. to give any such receiver or liquidator or other person the option of carrying out the Contract.
+- to give any such receiver or liquidator or other person the option of carrying out the Contract.

 In the event that any provision of this Contract is void or legally unenforceable, it will be severed from the remaining provisions of this Contract, which remain valid and binding between the parties.